Location and getting there

 For a guided visit, join DOC rangers for the daily feeding tours to observe and learn about these unique birds, including the rare flightless takahē once thought to be extinct.

-Daily feeding tour times:
+Daily feeding tour time:

-Please bring a donation for the daily feeding tour.
+Bring a donation for the daily feeding tour.
 Spaces are limited so arrive on time to secure your spot.

 School groups and tourist operators can book a private tour in advance through the Visitor Centre, subject to availability.